Bosque School: Campus

 The campus sits on 23 acres of land directly adjacent to the riparian forest supported by the Rio Grande.
 It has numerous buildings, including: Peggie Ann Findlay Performing Arts Center, Budagher Hall, Upper and Middle School Buildings, a gymnasium, the Gerald Ford Library, and the 15,500 square foot "Schoolhouse".

 Archeology On Campus

 During an expansion project in early 2007, an ancient Native American pueblo was found on the southern end of the campus.
 To preserve this archaeological discovery, the tennis courts and the Klaus Weber Championship Soccer Field were moved slightly to preserve the land.
 This ancient pueblo site is used as an educational resource in history classes.

+Controversy

+In 2024, an article by the local chapter of the ACLU accused the school of "discrimination and systemic racism", leading to a toxic learning environment.
+The school's former Director of Equity, Community, and Culture described how the school had a high turnover of students and faculty of color and how former students described experiences of racism on campus.
+The ACLU article alleges that the school actively undermined the Director's attempts to do her job and retaliated against her, leading to her eventually leaving her job.